Abidinpaşa

-Abidinpaşa is a town in Mamak District, in southeastern Ankara Province, Turkey.
+Abidinpaşa is a neighbourhood in the municipality and district of Mamak, Ankara Province, Turkey.
+Its population is 12,184 (2022).

 The town takes its name from a pasha by the name of Abidin.
 He was assigned an Ottoman administrator in Ankara around the mid-1800s.
-He used to like fresh air, therefore he had his mansion (governor building) built in modern Abidinpaşa, which is a place on top of the one of the highest hills in Ankara.
+He used to like fresh air, therefore he had his mansion (governor building) built in modern Abidinpaşa, which is a place on top of one of the highest hills in Ankara.
 The area, where the mansion is, is a public park and the mansion serves as an historical place to tourists today.

 One of the largest hospitals in Ankara Province, the Ankara University Hospital, is located in the town.